EndPointCorp/end-point-blog/2010/03/08/spree-heroku-development-environment.html.md

 As a side note, I ran the command heroku logs several times to review the latest application logs throughout troubleshooting.

 Despite the issues noted above, the troubleshooting yielded an application that can be used for development.
 I also learned more about Heroku configurations that will need to be addressed when moving the project to production, such as SSL setup and multi domain configuration.
-We'll also need to determine the best option for serving static content, such as using Amazon's S3, which is supported by the Spree Heroku extension mentioned above.
+We’ll also need to determine the best option for serving static content, such as using Amazon’s S3, which is supported by the Spree Heroku extension mentioned above.